marcuscaisey/please.nvim/README.md

     * `ini` configured as the `filetype` for `.plzconfig` files to enable better syntax highlighting
     * `nvim-treesitter` configured to use the Python parser for `please` files to enable better syntax highlighting and use of all treesitter features in build files

-## Documentation
-Documentation for all available commands can be found in [doc/please.txt](doc/please.txt) or by running `:help please.nvim`.

 ## Getting started
 ### Installation
 > :information_source: Neovim >= 0.8 is required to use please.nvim